adaptiveplus/AdaptivePlus-Android/README.md

 If you are not able to observe the created content - probable reasons are:
 - You forgot to activate the content in the AdaptivePlus admin panel
 - Check again the integration guide, maybe you missed something out
-- The SDK couldn't preload the contents on the previous `            preloadTagById` method calls due to network issues or internal sdk issues
+- The SDK couldn't preload the contents on the previous `            preload` method calls due to network issues or internal sdk issues

 ### Custom Action Listener
 ```kotlin